 It’s normal to feel anxious or eager as your approach your ARRT exam date, but knowing what to expect at the test center can help you feel more prepared.

 On this page, you’ll find an overview of your exam day.
 Refer to your handbook and Candidate Status Report for detailed instructions on scheduling your exam and test center procedures.
-You may also view the video, What to Expect on Exam Day, in our video library.
+You may also view the video, Scheduling and Taking Your ARRT Exam, in our video library.

-Pearson VUE, the electronic testing arm of Pearson Education, provides computer-based testing services for ARRT.
+Pearson VUE provides computer-based testing services for ARRT.
 The company has more than 200 professional test centers in the U.S. and abroad.
+On exam day:

 When you arrive at a test center, you’ll need to:

 - Be photographed

 You'll also be able to review a copy of the ARRT Candidate Rules Agreement.

 To ensure exam security, you'll have to leave the following in a secure locker outside the test room: